 Two days off a week usually isn’t enough to take care of it all, including finding time to recharge yourself.

-Contemporary policies and strategies modern companies offer for better work/life balance:
+Here are some contemporary policies and strategies companies offer to promote better work/life balance:

 All these policies serve a goal: to help employees manage all their responsibilities without feeling overwhelmed to the point where they must miss actual work to recuperate.